KavanAnselm/Hangman_Game/README.md

 # Hangman
-This code is to play the Hangman game in the terminal.
+Java program to play Hangman word game on your computer's terminal
-This code in in Java programming language.